jumbosushi/jumbosushi.github.io/_posts/2020-05-15-100-Days-of-Journaling.md

 ## What did I learn?

 The biggest takeaway so far is learning to be patient.
 Building a habit from scratch time takes time, and it's too easy to blame yourself at the moment of failure.
-What started as a daily Todo list soon became a place of self-reflection.
-As the list of journal entries grew over time, it helped me visualize a simple fact that each day is part of a bigger time unit, and to accomplish something significant you really have to take it at a time.
-Keeping a bigger picture in mind had a calming effect in times of hardships by reminding myself that today is part of a bigger story.
-At a certain point, your view on failure changes to view them as an opportunity to reflect back on what went wrong and try it again differently tomorrow based on new learnings.
+What started out as a daily Todo list soon morphed into a place of self-reflection.
+As the list of journal entries grew over time, it helped me visualize a simple fact that each day is part of a bigger time unit, and to accomplish something significant you really have to take it one day at a time.
 Compared to the time prior to writing journals, each passing day feels more like part of a bigger narrative that is unfolding as I go.

 ## Closing thoughts